All Episodes

 Charles Grassley, you think he can explain it?

-And actually I do, but I I don't think fuck it boils down to what I said.
+And actually, I do, but I don't think, fuck, it boils down to what I said.

-Charles Grassley's not gonna go back to Iowa the Senator, that he's not gonna go back to Iowa and talk to his farmer constituents and try to tell them why it's okay that gasoline costs them $100 more this month than last.
+He's not going to go back to Iowa and talk to his farmer constituents and try to tell them why it's okay that gasoline costs him $100 more this month than last.

 He's just not going to take that on.